+Future intangible amortization expense is estimated to be \$496,000 in fiscal year 2011 with none included in cost of services.
 The Company evaluates goodwill for impairment on an annual basis on the last day of the first fiscal month of the fourth quarter and whenever events or circumstances indicate that these assets may be impaired.
 The Company performs its impairment testing for goodwill in accordance with FASB ASC 350 Intangibles-Goodwill and Other.
-Based on an analysis of the present value of future cash flows, management determined that there was no impairment of goodwill during fiscal year 2009.
-During fiscal year 2008, based on an analysis of the present value of future cash flows, the Company recognized a charge of approximately \$13.4 million for the impairment of the carrying value of goodwill in the Management Consulting Services Segment.
-The impairment charge was the result of a reduction in the size and scope of operations which impacted the Company s assessment of future cash flows.
-This goodwill impairment loss has been reflected as a component of Loss from Operations in the Statement of Operations and Comprehensive Loss.
+Based on an analysis of the present value of future cash flows, management determined that there was no impairment of goodwill during fiscal years 2010 and 2009.

 The Company reviews long-lived assets and certain identifiable intangibles to be held and used for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets might not be recoverable in accordance with the provisions of FASB ASC 360, Property, Plant and Equipment and FASB ASC 350, Intangibles-Goodwill and Other.
-Based on an analysis of the present value of future cash flows, management determined that there was no impairment of long-lived or intangible assets during fiscal year 2009.
-During fiscal year 2008, based on an analysis of the present value of future cash flows, the Company determined that the carrying value of the S3 license agreement and the intangibles related to the TWG acquisition exceeded their fair market values and recorded an impairment loss related to the Management Consulting Segment of approximately \$1.1 million.
-This impairment loss has been reflected as a component of Loss from Operations in the Consolidated Statement of Operations and Comprehensive Loss.
+Based on an analysis of future cash flows, management determined that there was no impairment of long-lived or intangible assets during fiscal years 2010 and 2009.